-Buying a bed for yourself is easy, but when choosing a bed for your children there are lots of factors to take into consideration: style, size, safety features and how long it's actually going to last.
+Buying a bed for yourself is easy, but when it comes to choosing a bed for your children, there are many factors to consider: the style, the kid's bed size that you want, the safety features, and how long it's going to last.

-In this Happy Beds Kids' Bed Guide, were going to talk about everything from cots to sleep stations to help you choose the perfect bed for your little ones.
+In this Happy Beds Kids' Bed Guide, we're going to talk about everything from cots to sleep stations to help you choose the perfect good quality children's bed for your little one!

 Kids' Bed Size Chart

 When considering which bed size is best, we always advise choosing a mattress size and bed frame that leaves enough room for your child to grow.
 This will maximise the lifespan of the product and not leave your children in an unsuitable bed for a lengthy period of time.

 If you are unsure of where to start, take measurements of your child's bedroom to get a rough idea of the space available to you.
 After that, consult the mattress size chart below to find the perfect bed size.

 While you may not be in the market for a new mattress, using mattress size is the best way to pick the right bed size for your child.
 We have included a recommended age range too, but every child is different, so these age ranges may differ slightly.